Ugocode/Book-Store-App/README.md

 It is for storing various books with year of publishing, authur and title Building this app will help you develop your python skills a great deal trust me you can copy the code an learn all about it yourself.

+Thinkinter is a python GUI library for building desktop application